The-Lab-LaBella/PhD_Guidelines/README.md

 ### Required documents and forms
 - [ ] _Goal Setting_: submitted through Canvas at the beginning of the semester & signed by PI and Student
-- [ ] _Reflection on Goals_: submitted through Canvas at the end of the semester & signed by PI and Student
+- [ ] _Self Assessment_: submitted through Canvas at the end of the semester & signed by PI and Student

 &nbsp;

-## Semester 4-5
+## Pre QE Research Semesters (Semesters 3-5)

 ### Courses
 The exact courses you will take depend on the electives you would like to take.
 The courses you will have to enroll in, regardless are